Newborn Sleep Tips

 1. Be patient as you adjust

 Giving birth and bringing home a baby is a world-rocking event!
 Don’t stress about getting things perfect from day 1.
 Give yourself a bit of time to adjust to your “new normal” upon welcoming your baby to the world.
 As you acclimate to parenthood and gain more bandwidth, you can start to focus more intentionally on some strategies to help make sleep easier for your household.

 2. Schedule your days

 I’m very type A and love a good schedule, but life with a newborn can be very chaotic and unpredictable.
 Newborn sleep in itself is unique because it is so disorganized, so it will be hard to nail down any type of schedule to perfection.
 However, that does not mean that you cannot practice.

-Exposing your newborn to natural light and fresh air during awake periods and make sure it is as dark as possible overnight and for daytime sleeping.
+- Expose your newborn to natural light and fresh air during awake periods and make sure it is as dark as possible overnight and for daytime sleeping.

-Using dim light for all nighttime interactions.
+- Use dim light for all nighttime interactions.

-Implementing a bedtime routine from the beginning.
+- Implement a bedtime routine from the beginning.

 If you’re exhausted, totally overwhelmed by your child’s sleep habits, or looking for answers to the sleep questions that keep you up at night (literally), then you’ve come to the right place.
 I’m Jamie, founder of Oh Baby Consulting, and my goal is to help your family get the sleep you need to not just survive, but thrive!